Books4Languages/PressBooks-TinyMCE-Formats/README.md

 language may be simplified into three essential aspects of communication: content, form, and use (Bloom & Lahey, 1978).

+* **Introduction** is the place were we offer importan information from past levels.
 * **Form** is the way in which meaning is represented, including speech, sign language, and writing.
 In the context of spoken language, form encompasses phonology, morphology, and syntax.
 * **Use** refers to the function of language in context.
+* **Extension** refers to the implication of content and translation to different languages.
 * **Content** refers to the semantics of language—the concepts and ideas that are encoded in words.
 Although each of these aspects of language can be identified separately, they are inherently interconnected elements in communication (Bloom & Lahey).
 Language problems may arise when there is a disruption within any one component